vikramkannav/EscapeMonster/source/includes/_authentication.md

 # Authentication

-## Teacher Signup
+## Teacher Sign up

-This API is used for the teacher signup with his/her username,email & password.
+This API is used for the teacher sign up with his/her username,email & password.

 ```shell